-Yerkes is a working scientific and educational facility.
-Upon arrival, visitors will find the building’s doors locked for security purposes.
+Yerkes is a working scientific and educational facility and the building is secured at all times.
 Weekday visitors are greeted at the front (north) entrance five to 10 minutes prior to each tour time and are required to be accompanied by a tour guide throughout their stay at Yerkes.
-Self-guided tours of the building’s main floor, displays and museum are only available on Saturdays from 9:45 am to 1:30 pm.
+Self-guided tours of the building’s main floor, displays and museum are only available on Saturdays from 9:45 am to 1:30 pm (10:45 am to 1:30 pm January 6 to April 28, 2018).
 All visits to the 90-foot dome housing the 40-inch refractor occur with an Observatory representative.

 Groups of 25 or more people are encouraged to make advance arrangements for a private tour at a mutually agreeable time Monday through Saturday by calling 262-245-5555, ext.
 825, weekdays between 9:00 am and 4:00 pm.
 Our office is not staffed outside of these hours or on weekends.
 Email requests can be sent to [email protected] The mailbox is monitored continuously.